 All assignments are due at the beginning of the student's respective class period.
 Any assignment not turned in at the beginning of the period is considered late.
-Assignments turned in after the respective due date but before the end of the unit may be eligible to receive a maximum of half credit.
-Assignments turned in after the end of the unit will not receivecredit.
+Assignments turned in up to 24 hours late will be considered to receive a maximum of half credit.
+After 24 hours have passed, no late assignments will be accepted.
 In the event of an absence, students are responsible for communicating with and obtaining missed assignments from the instructor immediately upon their return.